IWLTechnology/ButlerCube/README.md

 ## To Do

-Update and finish the schematics adn project information
+Update and finish the schematics and project information

 ## Licensing